-Tea tree oil is extremely potent and must be excessively diluted before it can be applied to the skin.
-This essential oil is popular for its anti-inflammatory properties and can help relieve the user by reducing swelling and redness.
+Tea tree oil is highly potent and must be excessively diluted before it can be applied to the skin.
+This essential oil is famous for its anti-inflammatory properties and can help relieve the user by reducing swelling and redness.

-To prepare this acne treatment, dilute 1 teaspoon of tea tree oil in a cup of water.
+To prepare this acne treatment, dilute one teaspoon of tea tree oil in a cup of water.

 Dip a clean cotton swab in the solution and apply the swab to the affected areas of your skin.
 You can repeat this process twice during the day if required.

-Flaxseeds are also rich in Omega-3 fatty acids that help to regulate sebum production in the body.
-So consuming a cup of crushed flax seeds on a daily basis is an excellent home remedy for acne.
+Flaxseeds are also rich in Omega-3 fatty acids that help regulate sebum production in the body.
+So consuming a cup of crushed flax seeds daily is an excellent home remedy for acne.

 Lemons are rich in citric acid, which kills the acne-causing bacteria on your skin.

-However, for the acne treatment to work effectively, you’ll need freshly-squeezed juice from natural, organic lemons.
-The juice sold in commercially-packed bottles often contains preservatives that can create other skin issues.
+However, for the acne treatment to work effectively, you’ll need freshly squeezed juice from natural, organic lemons.
+The juice sold in commercially-packed bottles often contains preservatives that create other skin issues.

-For this home remedy, simply dip a cotton swab in lemon juice and apply it to the affected areas.
+Dip a cotton swab in lemon juice for this home remedy and apply it to the affected areas.
 Alternatively, if your skin isn’t too sensitive, you can mix the lemon juice with cinnamon powder and apply it as a face mask.
 Leave this on overnight and wash it off in the morning.

-Apple cider vinegar is a natural astringent, which means it has the ability to contract skin cells.
-This causes the acne pimples to shrink and become a lot less painful and noticeable.
+Apple cider vinegar is a natural astringent which can contract skin cells.
+This causes the acne pimples to shrink and become less painful and noticeable.

 This home ingredient also absorbs the excess oil from the surface of your skin, preventing your pores from getting clogged.

 Additionally, it restores the skin’s natural pH balance, speeding up the healing process and preventing further breakouts.
-Thanks to its restorative properties, apple cider vinegar is a powerful home remedy for getting rid of acne scars as well.
+Thanks to its restorative properties, apple cider vinegar is a powerful home remedy for getting rid of acne scars.